abhiramp1/okmesopy/paper/paper.md

 Finally, the data can be exported as a time series or CSV for use in other research.

 # Acknowledgements
-This study is based upon the work supported by U.S. Department of the Interior, Geological Survey under Grant #2021OK006G.
+This study is based upon the work supported by the U.S. Department of the Interior, Geological Survey under Grant #2021OK006G.
 The authors would like to thank the taxpayers of the State of Oklahoma for providing continuous financial support to the Oklahoma Mesonet network.

 # References